warpeggio/zephyr/README.md

 2. then you can `pulumi up`
 3. This automatically creates an EKS stack, builds an image from the Dockerfile, and runs that image on the EKS cluster.
 4. After you make changes to the application, you can run `pulumi up` from the `pulumi` directory to upload a new image to the cluster.
+5. The output will include an appUrl, which you can use to access the application.
 ## Cleanup
 `pulumi destroy` from the pulumi dir will get it done.